jagilley/autodrummer/README.md

 ## installation
 1. Download the [E-GMD dataset](https://magenta.tensorflow.org/datasets/e-gmd) and place it in this repo in a folder named `e-gmd`
+2. `git clone https://github.com/angelfaraldo/pymidifile` _within this repo_ and replace its `quantize.py` with this repo's version of `quantize.py`. _you have to run quantize.py from the autodrummer repo directory, not the pymidifile repo directory, or else you'll get import errors._
-2. run `pip install -r requirements.txt`
+3. run `pip install -r requirements.txt`

 ## current workflow
-1. `quantize.py`: quantize the MIDI data in the e-gmd dataset and convert it to matrices representing `(drum_code, hit_time)` pairs
+1. `pymidifile/quantize.py`: quantize the MIDI data in the e-gmd dataset and convert it to matrices representing `(drum_code, hit_time)` pairs
 2. `matrix2text.py`: convert said matrices into plaintext which can be fed to LLMs like GPT-3
 3. `df2jsonl.py`: convert dataframe of plaintext to `jsonl` file which can be passed to the OpenAI API (or comparable LLM)
 4. *train model here*